IgniteUI/igniteui-docfx/en/components/tree.md

 In this mode a parent's selection state entirely depends on the selection state of its children.
 When a parent has some selected and some deselected children, its checkbox is in an indeterminate state.

 ### Angular Tree Checkbox
-The Angular Tree component provides built-in support for check boxes, allowing users to select more than one item.
+The Angular Tree component provides built-in support for checkboxes, allowing users to select more than one item.

-The TreeView check boxes also have a tri-state mode, which is applicable only for parent nodes.
+The TreeView checkboxes also have a tri-state mode, which is applicable only for parent nodes.
 In this mode, the parent node will go into the indeterminate state when the child nodes are partially checked.
 ## Keyboard Navigation
 Keyboard navigation in IgxTree provides a rich variety of keyboard interactions for the user.
-This functionality is enabled by default and allows to navigate through the nodes.
+This functionality is enabled by default and allows users to navigate through the nodes.

 The IgxTree navigation is compliant with W3C accesibility standards and convenient to use.